hashicorp/terraform-google-terraform-enterprise/examples/rhel-production-example/README.md

 ## Wait for the application to load

-The replicated console url will output along with the password.
+The install dashboard URL will output along with the password.

 ![output](https://github.com/hashicorp/terraform-google-terraform-enterprise/blob/master/examples/root-example/output_example.png?raw=true)